chadkluck/serverless-deploy-pipeline-atlantis/deploy-pipeline-template-v2/README-0-Start-Here.md

 2. Creating a repository you will store your code in
 3. Creating a CloudFormation stack that will create an AWS CodePipeline to deploy your code

-Step 1 only needs to be done once.
-Step 2 only needs to be done once per application.
+Step 1 (Creating an IAM Service Role) only needs to be done once.
+Step 2 (Creating a CodeCommit repository) only needs to be done once per application.

 You can perform Step 3 as many times as you wish as you begin your wonderful journey into Infrastructure as Code (IaC) and Continuous Integration and Continuous Deployment (CI/CD) pipelines.